streptomyces/ThereYouR/README.md

 * Who are we.
 * The focus of this course is on R syntax and techniques rather than statistics.
-* Although real data is used a lot, we also use toy data generated as we go along.

 ## Getting the scripts and data we will be using